kerski/power-query-sharepoint-version-history/README.md

     For the purposes of the instructions, I\'m going to use PowerShell ISE to run a PowerShell script.

+-  PnP PowerShell and Power BI PowerShell Modules will be installed for the Current User automatically if not found.

 ### Installation

 1. Open PowerShell Version 7 and enter the following script: